ProjectLocus/JoinMe/README.md

 ## Team Members:
 * **Alex Rael**:
-Did most of the Room Persistence manipulation throughout the app.
-That includes grabbing the necessary information to create a new user, displaying that info in the user profile section, grabbing info from the create invitation fragment and displaying it in the new invitation fragment.
+Did most of the Room Persistence ORM manipulation throughout the app.
+That includes grabbing the necessary information to create a new user from Google Sign In, displaying that info in the user profile section including a users display name and display image, grabbing info from the create invitation fragment including the location of the event and the date and time of the event and displaying it in a new invitation view for the user who receives it.
 Also setup most of the Retrofit calls to communicate with the backend.

 * **Dina Rabanal**:
 I created recycler views for the people and invitations fragments.
 Making the basic recycler knowing